-It is important to include forecast differences, from at least 00Z and 12Z through the period, to remove the diurnal cycle (i.e. do not run gen_be using model perturbations valid for a single time each day).
+It is important to include forecast differences valid at different parts of the day (for example, forecasts valid at 00Z and 12Z through the forecast period) to remove contributions from the diurnal cycle (i.e. do not run gen_be using model perturbations valid for a single time each day).

 The inputs to gen_be are netCDF WRF forecast output ("wrfout") files at specified forecast ranges.
 To avoid unnecessary large single data files, it is assumed that all forecast ranges are output to separate files.
 For example, if we wish to calculate BE statistics using the NMC-method with (T+24)-(T+12) forecast differences (default for regional) then by setting the WRF namelist.input options history_interval=720, and frames_per_outfile=1 we get the necessary output datasets.
 Then the forecast output files should be arranged as follows: directory name is the forecast initial time, time info in the file name is the forecast valid time.
-2008020512/wrfout_d01_2008-02-06 00:00:00 means a 12-hour forecast valid at 2008020600, initialized at 2008020512.
+2008020512/wrfout_d01_2008-02-06_00:00:00 means a 12-hour forecast valid at 2008020600, initialized at 2008020512.

 Example dataset for a test case (90 x 60 x 41 gridpoints) can be downloaded from http://www2.mmm.ucar.edu/wrf/users/wrfda/download/testdata.html.
-Untar the gen be forecasts 20080205.tar.gz file.
+Untar the gen_be_forecasts_20080205.tar.gz file.
 You will have: